vladimirpetrovski/petrovski.co/content/about.md

 My name is Vladimir Petrovski and I am a mobile developer.
 I am very much interested in [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) and constantly exploring all related technologies to it.
 In the past I have worked on projects such as [Chipolo](https://chipolo.net), [Neutrino8](https://www.neutrino8.com/) platform and [Aerosleep](http://aerosleep.com/) smart baby monitor, all related to IoT.

-I am deeply working on improving my open sources contributions, helping others and sharing my knowledge.
+I am deeply working on improving my open source contributions, helping others and sharing my knowledge.
 I guess this page is one of them.

 If you want to check out more on me, follow me on my personal accounts: